someparty/someparty/source/articles/2020-01-05-two-words-one-finger.html.markdown

 Dartmouth folk-rock/shoegaze group [Diamondtown](http://diamondtown.bandcamp.com/album/the-voice-ep) has two new songs online, kicking off 2020 with "Lost" and "Free."
 This is the band's first material since their recent EP *The Voice*, and a prelude to some "bug stuff coming" later this year.

-Diamondtown an extension of [Husband & Knife](https://husbandknife.bandcamp.com/), a duo featuring KC Spidle of the beloved Halifax indie-rock group [Dog Day](http://dogdaymusic.com/) and Evan Cardwell.
+Diamondtown an extension of [Husband & Knife](https://husbandknife.bandcamp.com/), a duo featuring KC Spidle of the beloved Halifax indie rock group [Dog Day](http://dogdaymusic.com/) and Evan Cardwell.
 Along with that pair, the group features Chris Thompson of Moon Socket and the legendary [Eric's Trip](https://www.subpop.com/artists/erics_trip) along with Kate O'Neill.

 <iframe style="border: 0; width: 350px; height: 470px;" src="https://bandcamp.com/EmbeddedPlayer/album=13025109/size=large/bgcol=ffffff/linkcol=0687f5/tracklist=false/transparent=true/" seamless><a href="http://diamondtown.bandcamp.com/album/lost-free">Lost/Free by Diamondtown</a></iframe>